-Defending Yuta and Juri, Shamans and Ethno-Religious Performers

-The representation and treatment of noro overlap with other categories of women in Ifa's work, including "yuta" and "juri."
-Ifa begins the study of yuta by referencing the Naha Great Fire, particularly the ways in which women's groups in Okinawa reacted by deeming yuta a social problem.
-He notes that while some people may view the topic of yuta as ridiculous or absurd (bakabakashii koto), yuta are a phenomenon that truly existed in Okinawan society and so should be addressed.
+Defending Yuta and Juri, Shamans and Ethno-Religious Performers are a phenomenon that truly existed in Okinawan society and so should be addressed.
 However, it appears that the historical record lacks visual sources that clearly identify yuta, and thus Ifa does not provide a single visual reference.
 In fact, at the beginning of the twentieth century, there were very few visual artifacts of yuta.
 The closest one might find to a yuta image are a few pictures from Torii's photographic record.
 He includes photos of women labeled "kami onna," (goddesses, priestesses) marked as separate from the photo labeled "noro" (Figure 8).
-However, these women in their hairstyles, facial expressions, body poses, and clothing appear similar to images of women with hajichi tattoos, wearing Ryukyu clothing, and "performers" (juri) from the pleasure quarters pictured with formal studio backdrops (Figures 9-12).
+These women in their hairstyles, facial expressions, body poses, and clothing appear similar to images of women with hajichi tattoos, wearing Ryukyu clothing, and "performers" (juri) from the pleasure quarters pictured with formal studio backdrops (Figures 9-12).